Pick a Rate That is Suitable for You - Then Purchase It at The Rates Store

 Yoga is a great way to get in touch with nature, your body, and your surroundings.
 The art of yoga has been practiced for thousands of years, and it’s endured this long because of the incredible benefits it offers.
 When you regularly practice yoga, you can enjoy improved strength coordination, and balance, as well as a sense of inner peace and connection to those around you.

 Are you interested in yoga but don’t quite know where to start?
-Our yoga class for beginners, is a great place to begin.
+Our Yoga-Basics class for beginners, is a great place to begin.
 Whether you’re young or old, in great shape or not as fit as you’d like, you’ll find our classes to be accessible and enjoyable.

 We have great respect for those who dedicate themselves to serving others.
 For this reason, we’ve affiliated ourselves with the Veterans Yoga Project.
 For First responders, Veterans, Active Military and their families, we have discounted rates on yoga classes.